 For some students, Family Weekend has become a tradition.

 “When my family comes down every year we really like to go to Cherries Diner for breakfast because it’s our favorite place to eat here.
-We also enjoy walking to Point State Park,” shared Sara Cumpston, a junior early childhood education major from Bobtown, Pa.
+We also enjoy walking to Point State Park,” shared Sara Cumpston, a junior education major from Bobtown, Pa.
 “I’m on the cheer team so I really liked getting to show them where we practice and hang out as a team!”

 Many students were looking forward to showing their families the new Pittsburgh Playhouse, where the welcome reception was held to celebrate the start of Family Weekend.

 - Performances from dance and theatre students